x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-a-receive-connector-to-receive-email-from-the-internet-exchange-2013-help.md

 > [!NOTE]
-> In most cases, you won’t need to explicitly set up a Receive connector to receive mail from the Internet, because a Receive connector to accept mail from the Internet is implicitly created upon installation of Exchange.
+> In most cases, you won't need to explicitly set up a Receive connector to receive mail from the Internet, because a Receive connector to accept mail from the Internet is implicitly created upon installation of Exchange.
 See <A href="receive-connectors-exchange-2013-help.md">Receive connectors</A> for more information.